BitBagCommerce/SyliusImojePlugin/doc/installation.md

     ```bash
     composer require bitbag/sylius-ing-plugin
     ```

+    **Note.** If you receive an error related to `Twig\Extra\Intl\IntlExtension` class, please go to `config/packages/twig.yaml` file and remove the mentioned service definition.
+In some cases, multiple dependencies redefine the service, so it results the error message.
+After removing it, please run the composer command second time, to finish the step.

 2. The [Sylius Refund Plugin](https://github.com/Sylius/RefundPlugin) is our plugin dependency.
 Please complete [its installation steps](https://github.com/Sylius/RefundPlugin/blob/1.4/docs/legacy_installation.md) before continuing.